duniter/duniter/readme.md

 ## Disclaimer

-NodeCoin *is not* an implementation of the OpenUDC protocol.
-Firstly because OpenUDC protocol is still a in drafting state, and secondly because NodeCoin have some divergences in its mecanisms.
+uCoin *is not* an implementation of the OpenUDC protocol.
+Firstly because OpenUDC protocol is still a in drafting state, and secondly because uCoin have some divergences in its mecanisms.
-Consequently, NodeCoin proposes its own protocol called NCP.
+Consequently, uCoin proposes its own protocol called UCP.

-## Get involved in NodeCoin project
+## Get involved in uCoin project

-For the moment NodeCoin is developed only by its author.
+For the moment uCoin is developed only by its author.
 If you wish to participate/debate on it, you contact me directly at cem.moreau@gmail.com.

 # References